 Eduardo Martins is a fish biologists and assistant professor at UNBC.
 He moved to Canada with his wife from Brazil in 2008 and lived in the Lower Mainland until moving to Prince George in the summer of 2017.
 He has a lovely 4-year old boy who absolutely loves his daycare friends and teachers.

 Cheryl Emerson has a long history with the campus childcare program.
 Cheryl began her Early Childhood Education career as a student in the ECE program at CNC.
 Her first job was at CNC daycare when the daycare was housed in an old portable at the front of the College.
 In 1995, CNC with the help of government funding built a multi-aged child care facility.
-Cheryl worked in the Infant room during the 90’s and then briefly returned to the three to five-year-old care room before she began her role as faculty in the ECE program at CNC.
-Cheryl currently works in the newly named Early Care and Learning Program (formally known as the ECE) at the college.
+Cheryl worked in the Infant room during the ’90s then briefly returned to the three to five-year-old care room before she began her role as faculty in the ECE program at CNC.
+Cheryl currently works in the newly named Early Care and Learning Program (formerly known as the ECE) at the college.

-Christine fell in love with early childhood education over 25 years ago because she saw the impact quality early care and learning environments could have on the lives of children and families.
+Christine fell in love with early childhood education over 25 years ago because she saw the impact that quality early care and learning environments could have on the lives of children and families.
 Now, an Early Childhood Care and Learning Instructor with the College of New Caledonia, Christine shares that passion and love for the profession with her Early Childhood Care and Learning students.

 Kathy Reed is the manager of the Caledonia Early Care and Learning Centre.